 • September 11, 2001, a three-part exhibition narrating tale of the fateful day

 • Oak Trees as well the Survivor Tree, serving as a reminder of the individuals who lost their lives

 • Collections of photographs

 • 'Before 9/11' and 'After 9/11' exhibits

-One of the largest and most influential museums on modern art, MoMA (as the museum is fondly known), is situated in Midtown Manhattan and is home to a comprehensive collection that includes paintings, drawings, works of architecture and design, sculpture, photography, prints, books, film, and electronic media.
+One of the largest and most influential museums on modern art, Museum of Modern Art or MoMA (as the museum is fondly known), is situated in Midtown Manhattan and is home to a comprehensive collection that includes paintings, drawings, works of architecture and design, sculpture, photography, prints, books, film, and electronic media.
 MoMA's art collection alone consists of more than 150,000 individual pieces, 22,000 films and 4 million film stills.